Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Conclusions

 \section{Conclusions}

-In this paper, we developed a distributional and conservative offline MARL scheme for DT-based wireless systems.
+In this paper, we developed a distributional and conservative offline MARL scheme for wireless systems.
 We considered optimizing the CVaR of the cumulative return to obtain risk-sensitive policies.
-We introduce two variants of the proposed scheme depending on the level of coordination between the agents during training.
+We introduced two variants of the proposed scheme depending on the level of coordination between the agents during training.
 The proposed algorithms were applied to the trajectory optimization problem in UAV networks.
 Numerical results illustrate that the learned policies avoid risky trajectories more effectively and yield the best performance compared to the baseline MARL schemes.
-The proposed approach can be extended by considering online fine-tuning of the policies in the PT to handle the possible changes in the deployment environment compared to the one generating the offline dataset.
+The proposed approach can be extended by considering online fine-tuning of the policies in the environment to handle the possible changes in the deployment environment compared to the one generating the offline dataset.
+Finally, the analysis of model-based offline MARL, which can leverage information about the physical system to learn a model of the environment, is left for future work.